Or go to our Shopify Theme Detector directly

 Top 10 Strategies For Conversion Rate Optimization

 Improving the number of people who buy (or take another action) on your website, is known as Conversion Rate Optimisation.
-And it is a complicated process where you design your website and sales process to make it more effective at converting visitors to your website.
+It is a complicated process where you design your website and sales process to make it more effective at converting visitors to your website.

 Why Are Conversion Rates So Low?

 There are numerous reasons why conversion rates are traditionally low.
 For starters, the average number of touchpoints (interactions) between a brand and a lead is 5-12 before a sale is made.
 That includes the number of times a customer visits your website, speaks to a member of your sales team or perhaps interacts on social media.

 There could be numerous reasons for this, but the main cause is often that they are just researching their purchase at one time and don’t have the time/funds to commit to a purchase.
 Sometimes, they want to know what their budget is for the purchase or what you have to offer.

 Conversions could also be low because there are problems with your website design.
 Design can have a big influence on visitor behaviors.
 Another key factor that can impact sales is your delivery options.
 In fact, delivery costs are one of the main reasons why people don’t convert.